Trial of Robert Durst delayed for 3 weeks amid virus fears

-LOS ANGELES (AP) - A Los Angeles judge on Sunday postponed the murder trial of multimillionaire New York real estate heir Robert Durst for three weeks over fears of the transmission of the new coronavirus.
+LOS ANGELES (AP) - A Los Angeles judge on Sunday postponed the murder trial of multimillionaire New York real estate heir Robert Durst for three works over fears of the transmission of the new coronavirus.

 Superior Court Judge Mark E. Windham announced that the trial, which had been underway for six days and is expected to take five months, will stand adjourned until April 6.